mryndzionek/composable-sdr/README.md

 ![ex1_1](images/ex1_1.png)

 We see a station on 92MHz.
 Bandwidth of the signal seems to be around 200kHz.
-Lets record some IQ samples (2 million sample = 10s of recording, DeNo means no demodulation - output will be CF32 IQ sample file):
+Let's record some IQ samples (2 million sample = 10s of recording, DeNo means no demodulation - output will be CF32 IQ sample file):

 ```sh
 cabal v2-run -- soapy-sdr -n 2000000 -f 92.0e6 -b 200000 --demod "DeNo"
 ```

-Lets now inspect the output file (output.cf32) in [inspectrum](https://github.com/miek/inspectrum).
+Let's now inspect the output file (output.cf32) in [inspectrum](https://github.com/miek/inspectrum).

 ![ex1_2](images/ex1_2.png)